-Most successful students at UB have taken high school courses in basic academic knowledge areas.
-The following courses are not required for admission to UB, but are suggested as adequate preparation for university-level coursework:
+Our applicants have completed rigorous coursework in high school.
+Most students have taken high school courses in basic academic knowledge areas.
+The following courses are not required for admission, but are suggested as adequate preparation for university-level coursework:

 Some students who haven’t completed such a program still qualify for admission; however, it might be necessary to take additional courses to strengthen your knowledge in one or more of those areas after you enter the university.

 TOEFL is required to ensure that language skills don’t prevent students from successfully completing university-level courses in the United States.
-In general, the TOEFL is required for applicants whose native language is not English, and if any portion of their high school studies was completed in a non-English speaking country.
-Additionally, students who speak English as a second language and have SAT critical reading scores below 380 are encouraged to take the TOEFL.
+In general, the TOEFL is required for applicants whose native language is not English and if any portion of their high school studies was completed in a non-English speaking country.
+Additionally, students who speak English as a second language and have SAT critical reading scores below 440 are encouraged to take the TOEFL.
 Transfer applicants whose native language is not English may also be required to submit TOEFL results.

-UB requires a minimum TOEFL score of 79 (Internet-based), or 550 (paper-based) in order to be considered for admission.
+UB requires a minimum TOEFL score of 79 (Internet-based) or 550 (paper-based) in order to be considered for admission.
 Students scoring between 70 and 78 or 523 and 547 on the TOEFL may be admitted to the university on the condition that they register for and successfully complete additional English courses in their first semester.

-Last updated: November 05, 2012 4:56 pm EST
+Last updated: November 03, 2023 3:08 pm EST